SharePoint/sp-dev-docs/docs/solution-guidance/Sandbox-Solution-Transformation-Guidance-InfoPath.md

 description:
 ms.date: 5/4/2018
 ---

 # Sandbox solution transformation guidance - InfoPath

 When you're using InfoPath forms with code-behind then these InfoPath forms do depend on code-based sandbox solutions for executing the code-behind.
 This article will help you to either fix or transform your InfoPath forms so that there's no sandbox solution dependency anymore.

-_**Applies to:** InfoPath forms for SharePoint Online | SharePoint 2013 | SharePoint 2016_
+> [!NOTE]

-Code-based sandbox solutions [were deprecated](https://blogs.msdn.microsoft.com/sharepointdev/2014/01/14/deprecation-of-custom-code-in-sandboxed-solutions/) back in 2014 and SharePoint online has started the process to completely remove this capability.
+> [Code-based sandbox solutions were deprecated](https://blogs.msdn.microsoft.com/sharepointdev/2014/01/14/deprecation-of-custom-code-in-sandboxed-solutions/) in 2014, and SharePoint Online has started the process to completely remove this capability.
 Code-based sandbox solutions are also deprecated in SharePoint 2013 and in SharePoint 2016.

 ## Analyze and if possible fix your InfoPath forms
 <a name="sectionSection1"> </a>